Tips for finding the best hearing aids

 You might think that means she recommends ITE hearing aids, but due to their size, they often lack advanced features.
 Better options are small "mini" styles worn behind the ear, which are often available in a variety of skin or hair tones to blend in.

-Other hearing aid features
+Other hearing aid features you may want

 Of course, hearing aids offer many features beyond these four.
 A conversation with your hearing care provider can help you figure out which ones make sense, given your hearing loss and situation.
 Some hearing aid technology features to keep in mind: